<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 What questions are asked by the CSS Profile?

-In addition to tax results, the CSS Profile asks more questions than the FAFSA in order to gain a better sense of your family's financial situation.
+In addition to tax results, the CSS Profile asks more questions than the FAFSA to gain a better sense of your family's financial situation.

 For example, they will ask questions about your family's home.
 A family who rents or is in housing transition will put a 0 for the answer.
 It will also ask you to estimate the future income of your family.